 A Little History

-Since its founding in 1990, 62 St. Louisans have been inducted into The St. Louis Tennis Hall of Fame for their contributions on and off the court.
+Since its founding in 1990, 77 St. Louisans have been inducted for their contributions on and off the court.

 In April 2017, the Hall brought home our local legend, Jimmy Connors.
 And much to Jimmy’s surprise — or shock — we also inducted his mother and coach, Gloria Connors.

-2016 saw the induction of five local talents, each of whom have given back to the game in countless ways:
+2022 saw the induction of five local talents, each of whom has given back to the game in countless ways:

 Year after year, the Hall continues

 From Dwight Davis, founder of the Davis Cup, to former ATP executive director Butch Buchholz and Wimbledon champions Chuck McKinley and Ken Flach, St. Louis has left an indelible imprint on the game.

 Arthur Ashe once said that when he came here for his last year of high school in the early 1960s, St. Louis had more quality players than any other city outside greater Los Angeles.
 Now, our Hall of Fame shows the truth of his observations: just about every champion our town produced in those days – including Buchholz, McKinley, Justina Bricka, Carol Hanks Aucamp and Mary Ann Eisel Beattie – is in the Hall.